L

 - uɬ sc̓kinx, asn̓k̓ʷɬmrím̓, an̓tkəɬmílxʷ uɬ asqʷəsqʷaʔsíaʔ, miʔ aláʔ kʷuʔ əɬčɬəwiɬtxʷ ?
 What’s the matter, the one you’re married to, your wife, and your children, will you leave them here with us?
 (PS)

-leave ɬəwinm̓
+leave behind ɬəwinm̓

 - way̓ p iksɬəwínm̓ Well, I’m going to leave you (PS)

-leave somebody or something ɬəwin̓t
+leave somebody or something behind ɬəwin̓t

 - ixíʔ uɬ kʷuʔ ɬəwis.
 And that’s when he left me.
 (PS)